 We extracted the subject for each arXiv preprint.
 The subjects were quite noisy, and did not contain only the subject division of arXiv, but also other subject classifications, most notably, the Mathematical Subject Classification (MSC).
 The arXiv subject classifications were provided as ``Major - Minor'' subjects, although sometimes only a major subject was provided.
 We extracted the major part and assigned an arXiv preprint to a major subject if that subject is at least used by $1\,000$ preprints (and is not an MSC).
-We thus retain the 18 major subjects as listed in Table~\ref{tab:subjects} Preprints can be assigned to multiple major subjects, as shown in Table~\ref{tab:multiple_subjects}.
+We thus retain 18 major subjects.

+Preprints can be assigned to multiple major subjects.
 The large majority of arXiv preprints is assigned to a single major subject (80\%).
 A single preprint has been assigned to as many as $8$ different major subjects (\texttt{1108.2700}).
 There are only $261$ preprints that have not been assigned to any of the major subjects.
 These are papers that are published in economics (33) and electrical engineering (228), subjects which were introduced in September 2017, and in which arXiv did not yet have many preprints at the time of data collection.

-\subsubsection{CrossRef}
+\subsection{Crossref}

-We established the publication date using CrossRef, which is available in-house at CWTS.
-We used the CrossRef database that was imported on August 2018.
-We determined the publication date as the first date of the following dates from CrossRef: ``published online'', ``published print'', ``created'' and ``issued.
+We established the publication date using Crossref, which is available in-house at CWTS.
+We used the Crossref database that was imported on August 2018.
+We determined the publication date as the first date of the following dates from Crossref: ``published online'', ``published print'', ``created'' and ``issued.
 We established the publication date for all arXiv preprints.
-Out of the $727\,186$ provided DOIs in arXiv, we find a match in CrossRef for $722\,003$ articles (99\%).
+Out of the $727\,186$ provided DOIs in arXiv, we find a match in Crossref for $722\,003$ articles (99\%).

-We established the publication date for all citing publications using CrossRef in the same way.
-See section~\ref{sec:data:scopus} for more details concerning the citing publications.
+We established the publication date for all citing publications using Crossref in the same way.
+See the next paragraph for more details concerning the citing publications.

-\subsubsection{Scopus}
+\subsection{Scopus}